 Earning your hours is hard work.

-As a counseling or MFT intern, you are juggling clients for free or sliding scale while possibly also working elsewhere to pay your bills.
-You are scheduling meetings with a supervisor who you have to pay- probably a higher fee than the clients you are meeting to discuss pay you!
+As a counseling, LMFT or Social Work intern, you are juggling clients for low pay while likely also working elsewhere to pay your bills.
+You are paying a supervisor, probably a higher fee than the clients you discussing in supervision pay you!
 How are ends supposed to meet during an internship?!
-And what if I have my own “stuff” I need to work on in therapy?
+And what about your own “stuff” that you need to work on in therapy?

-The therapy that I did with a Marriage and Family Therapist when I was in grad school was THE MOST IMPORTANT work I have done in my life.
-I wouldn’t be the person I am today, and I certainly wouldn’t be the psychotherapist I am today, if not for having had the opportunity to participate in my own personal psychotherapy at that time.
+The personal therapy that I did with a fully-licensed Marriage and Family Therapist when I was in grad school was THE MOST IMPORTANT work I have done in my life.
+I wouldn’t be the person I am today, and I certainly wouldn’t be the psychotherapist I am today, if I hadn’t had access to such a qualified, experienced, fully-licensed psychotherapist at that time.

 I want to make therapy more accessible to provisionally-licensed counselors,